-The biggest key to ensuring your packages get to their destination in one piece is to use enough packing materials.
+The biggest key to ensuring your gift delivers in one piece is to use enough packing materials.
 Here are some tips to know how much is the right amount:

-Surround whatever you’re sending with with at least one inch or more of packaging materials and cushioning on all sides.
+- Surround whatever you’re sending with at least one inch or more of packaging materials and cushioning on all sides.
 Two inches is ideal, and more if the item is fragile.

 TIP: PostNet offers a wide selection of great packaging supplies, including bubble wrap, packing peanuts and more.
 Our shipping experts are happy to help you figure out just what you need to do to keep your gifts safe during shipment.